 - Payments processing

-If you want to know more about what you could offer, check out this list of over 150 services that a virtual assistant can offer to a client by downloading it here.
+If you want to know more about what you could offer, here you can find a list of over 50 services that a virtual assistant can offer to a client.

-How to start a home-based virtual assistant business
+How to become a virtual assistant in 5 steps

 Once you have decided which niche you want to work on, you will need to set up your virtual assistant business.